 The small island nations of the Caribbean are among those most vulnerable to extreme weather events and sea level rise.
 Their economies are also heavily dependent on imported fossil fuels.
 That’s why climate compatible development features high on the political agenda, and why the Caribbean Community Secretariat of 18 nations (CARICOM) produced a climate change strategy and roadmap for action.

-CDKN and DFID partnered with the Caribbean Community Climate Change Centre (CCCCC) to develop the strategy and roadmap into a detailed Implementation Plan (IP) for the Regional Framework for Achieving Development Resilient to Climate Change.
-The IP was developed through a process of consultation that extended over a period starting 1st September 2010 and ending 30th June 2011, with national governments, regional institutions, the private sector, civil societies and international donor agencies.
+CDKN and DFID partnered with the Caribbean Community Climate Change Centre (CCCCC) to develop the strategy and roadmap into a detailed Implementation Plan for the Regional Framework for Achieving Development Resilient to Climate Change.
+The implementation plan was developed through a process of consultation that extended over a period starting 1st September 2010 and ending 30th June 2011, with national governments, regional institutions, the private sector, civil societies and international donor agencies.

 1) Be a one-stop roadmap supporting the region’s efforts in its Low Carbon Development (LCD) and climate change resilience initiatives.